MengchenZu/AWS-cognito-user-case-implementation/use case9/README.md

-# Use case4
+# Use case9
-Retrieve user attributes for an authenticated user.
+Enabling MFA for a user on a pool that has an optional MFA setting for an authenticated user.

-Use the use case1 user pool and identity pool directly
+Use the use case1 user pool and identity pool

+And there are few stuffs need to be changed
+In the tab Verification of the user pool,

+Choose 'Optional' for 'Do you want to enable Multi-Factor Authentication (MFA)?'

+Tick 'Phone number' for 'Do you want to require verification of emails or phone numbers?'

+Create a new role for 'You must provide a role to allow Amazon Cognito to send SMS messages'

-Follow use case 1 and 2
+Follow use case 1, 2 and 4

 Set up the AWS configuration